usaid-cs/yesterday-i-learned/random.md

 1. "Elbow grease" came from [writing a lot][stackexchange 7], but as you know, the elbow never actually reaches the paper.
 1. (RE: blind people wiping) They fold it.
 If it sticks together, they wipe again.
 1. Ringworm itches the jock; [Schistosomatidae][m 4] itches the [swim][m 5].
-1. Shedding snakes have a white coating on the eyes, like cataract.
 1. Mix yogurt with (cooked) oatmeal to make oatmeal taste less like gruel.
 1. One guy on the Internet claims that [women have longer teeth than men][reddit 68].
 (Thread: "What are lesser known biological differences between men and women?")
 1. [Work is not life][nplusonemag].